 - Go oversized: Bath sheets instead of standard towels feel like a hug.

-- Warm neutrals: Cream, sand, or stone towels instantly elevate the mood.
+- Warm neutrals: Cream, sand, or stone towels instantly warm up the mood.

-- Style the stack: Roll a few and place in a basket; fold the rest in clean thirds on an open shelf.
+- Style the stack: Roll a few in a basket; fold the rest in clean thirds on an open shelf.

 3. Add Ambient Lighting (Not Just Overhead)

-Overhead lights are great for spotting rogue mascara, terrible for relaxation.
-Layer soft, warm lighting you can dim.
-It’s the easiest way to fake a fancy spa.
+Overhead lights are great for spotting rogue mascara and terrible for relaxation.
+Layer in soft, warm lighting you can dim, and you've got the easiest shortcut to a fancy-spa feeling.
+Warm, low light is the heart of almost every spa bathroom decor idea on this list.

 Try This